harveylo/cmpdir/README.md

 Matched files are not printed, but the number of matched files is printed at the end of the result.
 ## Build Instructions
-Make sure your compiler support C++17 standard.
+Make sure your compiler supports C++17 standard.

 Please remember to use release configuration when using CMake to build the project.